- Publications and resources

 Certain holders of civil aviation authorisations are required to hold a medical certificate when exercising the privileges of the authorisation.
 Each class of medical certificate also has a medical standard set out in tables in Part 67 of the CASR.

-We’ve started making improvements to the aviation medical certification system.
-The first change came into effect on 1 March 2018.
+We’ve made changes to the aviation medical certification system.
 Read more about these changes.

 Class 1 medical certificate